djkieras/JerseyWithSpringBoot/README.md

-# JerseyWithSpringBoot
+# Projects

-This is a project to practice and demonstrate technologies.
+This repository is for practicing and demonstrating technologies.